MarcPozzo/MyProjects/Birds_Detection/README.md

 2 methods types of method can be used :
-1) Manually extract objects by images differences and then analyse extracted objects with neural network (for exemple VGG16, Lenet).
+1) Manually extract objects by images differences and then analyze extracted objects with neural network (for exemple VGG16, Lenet).
 2) Use specialzed neural network which automaticaly extract objects and analyze them ( for exemple Yolo, RCNN, ...).

-1) Manually extraction
+## Manually extraction

 For a given image when a bird has just appeared, if you make the substraction with this image and the previous one (when there was still no bird), an important differences will appear in the area of the bird.
-Several smaller difference can appear in other areas of the picture if there are for exemple new shadows.
+Several smaller differences can appear in other areas of the picture if there are for exemple new shadows.
 In the below picture the squares represent differences with previous image:
 ![imageRectanglesTest_light](https://user-images.githubusercontent.com/30336936/95189697-7c992200-07ce-11eb-9201-d5c96e27b020.jpg)